determined-ai/determined/docs/model-dev-guide/dtrain/config-templates.rst

 cause redundancy.
 For example, all training workloads run at a given organization might use the same checkpoint storage configuration.
 One way to reduce this redundancy is to use *configuration templates*.
-This feature allows users to consolidate settings shared across many experiments into a single YAML file that can be referenced by configurations needings those settings.
+This feature allows users to consolidate settings shared across many experiments into a single YAML file that can be referenced by configurations needing those settings.

 Each configuration template has a unique name and is stored by the Determined master.
 If a configuration employs a template, the effective configuration of the task will be the outcome of